 Davidow Center for Art + Design (2017)

-Named for generous supporters and champions of the arts William and Sonja Carlson Davidow ’56, this hub of creativity opened in the fall of 2017 and offers state-of-the-art studios, the Niblack Black Box Theater, the Davidow Fine Art Gallery and offices for faculty.
+Named for generous supporters and champions of the arts William and Sonja Carlson Davidow ’56, this hub of creativity opened in fall 2017 and offers state-of-the-art studios, the Niblack Black Box Theater, the Davidow Fine Art Gallery and offices for faculty.
 It also features stunning views of Mt.
 Kearsarge and scenic outdoor art in the sculpture garden outside the gallery.

 James House (1931)

-James House is named for William James, American philosopher and houses the Campus Safety Offices.
+James House is named for William James, American philosopher and houses the Campus Safety offices.

 Lethbridge Lodge (1998)